How to Install Opera Browser on Linux Mint 21 or 20

 sudo apt install dirmngr ca-certificates software-properties-common apt-transport-https curl -y

-First, import the GPG key by running the following command:
+Initially, import the GPG key with the following command:

 curl -fsSL https://deb.opera.com/archive.key | sudo gpg --dearmor | sudo tee /usr/share/keyrings/opera.gpg > /dev/null